5 Ways to Save on Rent in Singapore

 4. Consider HDB Instead of a Condominium

 In the past, most expatriates would only rent condominiums or private apartments.
-Because rental costs have increased much in the last decade, it is no longer strange to have expats renting public housing in Singapore, known as HDBs.
+Because rental costs have increased much in the last decade, it is no longer uncommon to have expats renting public housing in Singapore, known as HDBs.
 HDB apartments are usually located a bit out of the main city as they are meant more for staying in than for rental income.
-Before you frown upon the idea, here's some reasons why you should consider HDBs:
+Before you frown upon the idea, here’s some reasons why you should consider HDBs:

 • Rental is usually cheaper compared to private condominiums as they do not provide facilities such as a private gymnasium, swimming pool or BBQ pits(which you might not even use in the first place)